Project Proposal

 The creator of a note, the person who created the payment transaction, can compute the note commitment.
 But the nullifier can only be computed by the recipient, i.e the owner.

-Zcash transactions expose the nullifiers nf
+Zcash transactions expose the nullifiers nf and the note commitments

 Voting transactions do the same thing but with different nullifiers.
 If the votes shared the same nullifier, then votes could be linked between different elections.